tigretoncio/CV/README.md

 Worked for several clients in the Telecom, Finance and Internet Provider industry as project manager and IT Consultant, mainly in the Paris region.

 ## "Other" Languages
-I speak English, French and Spanish to a proficient level
+Fluently speak English, Spanish and French